 Answering a message

 When a new messaging ticket comes in, you’ll see an active Accept button at the top of the interface.
-This Accept button works for social messages, Zendesk messages, and live chats.
+This Accept button works for social messages, web messages, and live chats.
 Your Zendesk administrator configures the types of messages you can receive and how these messages are routed to your queue.
+By default, incoming messages and new comments have sound notifications, but you can configure these based on your own personal preferences.

 To answer the message